Plateau de Beille: Details of climb

 Starting from Les Cabannes at 535 m, the climb to the Plateau de Beille at 1790 m is 15.8 km long.
 Over this distance, the climb is 1255 m at an average gradient of 7.9%.
 The maximum gradient is 10.8%.

 It is a formidable ascent.
 The first 12 km are generally done under forest canopy and the last 4 km are uncovered through the pastures, where cattle sometimes cross the road.

 While the valley roads are virtually flat, as soon as leaving the central square of Les Cabannes, riders face a very steep ramp to arrive at the height of the Château de Gudanes (commune of Château-Verdun).
 During the first kilometres, the tar road surface is smooth but then becomes granular, which adds to the difficulty.
 The forest offers very little respite, the slope is high and regular with many hairpins and it is during the 6th kilometre where it is possible to traverse a flat section of about 400 m.
 The percentages are often higher than 8%; the 9th kilometre, preceding Henry IV fountain, is one of the steepest sections.

 After leaving the forest, the percentages are slightly lower but more irregular.
 At the 12th kilometre, it passes the Cabanne de Pierrefite with a short flat part followed by a difficult break in gradient.
 After having crossed a hairpin a little further up the road, the final section offers a moderate slope and the finish takes place at the large car park outside the building of the ski station, at an altitude of 1790 m.

 Tour de France

-Since its discovery by the Tour de France in 1998, the Plateau de Beille has served as stage finish six times (in 1998, 2002, 2004, 2007, 2011 and 2015).
+Since its discovery by the Tour de France in 1998, the Plateau de Beille has served as stage finish seven times (in 1998, 2002, 2004, 2007, 2011, 2015 and 2024).
 The ascent is ranked as hors catégorie in the mountains classification.

 On the first four occasions, the stage winner has gone on to win the Tour: Marco Pantani in 1998, Lance Armstrong in 2002 and 2004 (but whose titles were removed from him in October 2012), and Alberto Contador in 2007 who won the Tour de France as a result of the exclusion of the Danish Michael Rasmussen.